-The results for 3 PIC iterations are depicted in Fig. 5.
-It can be observed that, up to J = 32, the single user performance (SUS) is reached.
+The results for 3 PIC iterations are depicted in Figure 6.
+It can be observed that, up to J = 32, the single user performance is reached.
 Note that J = 32 active users lead to a system with the same spectral efficiency as half rate coded TDMA or FDMA systems.
-Increasing the number of users to J = 64leads to a tremendous loss because the signal-to-interference ratio equals 0 dB in this case.
-Regarding the performance of the considered convolutional code at $E_b/N_0 = 0$ dB for J = 1indicates that the error rate at the decoder output is approximately 0.2.
-With this high error rate, the PIC scheme is not able to remove interference effectively and the iterative process does not converge.
+Increasing the number of users to J = 64 results in a tremendous loss because the signal-to-interference ratio (SIR) equals 0.07 dB in this case.
+Regarding the performance of the considered convolutional code at $E_b/N_0 = 0.07$ dB for J = 1 indicates that the error rate at the decoder output is approximately 0.2.
+With this high error rate the PIC scheme is not able to estimate the transmitted signals reliably.
+Thus, interference is not removed effectively and the iterative process does not converge.